opentable/otj-pg-embedded/README.md

 OpenTable Embedded PostgreSQL Component
 =======================================

 Note: This library requires Java 11+.
+However, Flyway 10 requires Java 17.

 Allows embedding PostgreSQL into Java application code, using Docker containers.
 Excellent for allowing you to unit